Healthspan Extension

 Stakeholder Type

 Ageing is the greatest risk factor driving both morbidity and mortality.
-While research has yielded few solutions to chronic diseases of ageing – such as cardiovascular diseases, most cancers, and neurodegenerative and metabolic syndromes – in the past few decades, research findings have begun to suggest that there are also specific, underlying biological pathways that unite the diseases associated with ageing.
-And so, rather than accept the ageing process as a natural process of life, scientists and regulators are working out how to treat the process as a risk factor for disease in its own right, and target it for treatment.1 This pursuit is being formalised into the discipline known as fundamental geroscience.
+While research has yielded few solutions to chronic diseases of ageing — such as cardiovascular diseases, most cancers, and neurodegenerative and metabolic syndromes — in the past few decades, findings point to the existence of underlying biological pathways that unite the diseases associated with ageing.

 Emerging Topic: